Substra/substra/references/sdk.md

 ```

 Create new dataset asset and return its key.
-If a dataset with the same opener already exists, an `AlreadyExists` exception will be
-raised.

 **Arguments:**
  - `data (Union[dict, schemas.DatasetSpec], required)`: If it is a dict, it must have the same
 keys as specified in [schemas.DatasetSpec](sdk_schemas.md#DatasetSpec).
- - `exist_ok (bool, optional)`: If `exist_ok` is true, `AlreadyExists` exceptions
-will be ignored and the existing asset key will be returned.
-Defaults to False.

 **Returns:**